chinamike65/hugo-tuolesi/content/book3/book3en.md

 Sakya Mahasiddha Drakpa Gyaltsen said:

+>
-Obtaining the precious human body filled with freedoms is not acquired by strength, but is the fruit of the accumulation of blessings.
+>Obtaining the precious human body filled with freedoms is not acquired by strength,
+>
+>but is the fruit of the accumulation of merit.
+>

 184

-That is to say, obtaining a human body with eight freedoms and ten endowments is not because of how powerful one's own abilities are, nor because of how outstanding one's status, wealth, and reputation are, but because of the accumulation of blessings over many kalpas and the diligent practice of ten good deeds.
+That is to say, obtaining a human body with eight freedoms and ten endowments is not because of how powerful one's own abilities are, nor because of how outstanding one's status, wealth, and reputation are, but because of the accumulation of merit over many kalpas and the diligent practice of ten good deeds.
 This is how the good fruit is obtained.

 Therefore, a person who is full of freedoms is also called a person with good qualities.

-2. The Value of a Precious Human Life
+##### 2. The Value of a Precious Human Life

 Now, we must think about ourselves, whether we have obtained a Precious Human Body or not.